 Landing to the north in Venice.
 This approach brings passengers sitting on the right hand side of the plane almost over the city with its warren of canals, palazzi, campos and gelaterias.
 It is easy to pick out St. Marks, Santa Maria della Salute, the train station and see the fish shape of the city from the air.

 Flying to the east of Sydney, Australia, making an approach to the airport.
-If you are lucky and sitting on the right-hand side of the plane an early morning landing on a clear day is wonderful.
-In the distance the highrise buildings of Sydney clearly show the city center, make finding the white Opera House and Harbor Bridge easy to find.
-The mouth of Sydney Harbor is flanked by Manly and Watson’s Bay, then the plane passes Bondi Beach before turning West to final approach at the airport.
+If you are lucky and sitting on the right-hand side of the plane, an early morning landing on a clear day is wonderful.
+In the distance, the highrise buildings of Sydney clearly show the city center and make the white Opera House and Harbor Bridge easy to find.
+The mouth of Sydney Harbor is flanked by Manly and Watson’s Bay, then the plane passes Bondi Beach before turning west to final approach at the airport.

 Landing at Madrid, Spain.
 For me the beauty here is not the city or any manmade structures.
 I love the change of colors from almost black to dark reds to straw yellows to burnt sienna.
 Those changing colors and the shifting landscape from orchards to spreading fields and from river-cut ravines to dramatic plateaus is always captivating.